vtexdocs/help-center-content/docs/tutorials/en/creating-your-promotions.md

 ---
-title: How to create a promotion
+title: 'How to create a promotion'
 id: tutorials_2576
 status: DRAFT
 createdAt: 2017-04-27T21:53:21.569Z